RaspberryPiFoundation/lesson_format/PROJECTS.md

 If you're writing a project and need additional support, you can email projects@codeclub.org.uk.

+__To contribute a project to our curriculum, you'll need your own copy of the projects.
+There are instructions on how to do this in the main [contributing](CONTRIBUTING.md) notes.__

 ## 1. Using the project template.

 + In the projects repository, find the folder called 'Project Template'.